-This document provides guidelines for the assessment of credentials and the delineation for clinical privileges medical practitioners with a clinical Queensland public hospitals and other health care facilities.
+This document provides guidelines for the assessment of credentials and the delineation privileges ofclinical for medical practitioners with a clinical role in Queensland public hospitals and other health care facilities.
 It provides specific guidelines to medical administrators, medical staff and district health executives in implementing this process.
-The guidelines were originally prepared with the assistance of the major Rural clinical colleges. the Doctors Association of Oueensland, the Oueensland Branch of the Australian Medical Association and the Medical Superintendents Association of Queensland.
+The guidelines were originally prepared with the assistance of the major the Rural Doctors clinical colleges, Association of Queensland, the Queensland Australian Branch of the Medical Association and the Medical Superintendents Association of Oueensland.